Player Of The Month

 TAGs are capable of making folds if their aggression is mimicked or they face resistance, but use this approach with restraint.

-Arguably the most profitable way to play poker, the loose-aggressive player copies many of the characteristics of the TAG but with one obvious difference – they play more hands.
+Arguably the best poker player type to be, the loose-aggressive player copies many of the characteristics of the TAG but with one obvious difference – they play more hands.
 Playing “loose” simply means you’re more willing to get involved with a speculative hand, but because of their fortitude to gamble they become much harder to predict.
 A creative and talented LAG is capable of doing it all – play post-flop, pre-flop, fold and extract thin value – and these traits are required because their tendency to play hands of modest strength will put them in much tougher positions.
 Playing hands of questionable value before or after the flop require a well thought out plan, and in order to manage this strategy effectively you should know how to react in almost any situation.

 It’s a nightmare to play against this type of player, because their style frequently requires adjustments, and they rarely implement one fixed scheme.
 While a TAG will also adjust, LAGs do this much more consistently because of their opponent’s adjustments to them.
 Most people at the table hate the LAG because he’s always involved in pots, rarely backs down and is hard to pinpoint.
 In turn, even on the driest or seemingly harmless boards the LAG could be holding the nuts because they’re capable of having many more possibilities.
 They either lose moderately, or win a boatload of cash, making them extremely dangerous.